scikit-image/skimage-web/index.rst

    </style>

 ====================================================
-scikits.image: An image processing toolbox for SciPy
+scikits-image: An image processing toolbox for SciPy
 ====================================================

 .. raw:: html

    <div class="tile">

-``scikits.image`` is a collection of algorithms for image processing and computer vision.
+``scikits-image`` is a collection of algorithms for image processing and computer vision.
 It is available `free of charge and free of restriction </docs/dev/license.html>`__.